Convergence of spectral discretization for the flow of diffeomorphisms: Introduction and main results

 Zhang and Fletcher viewed their numerical approximation in \cite{ZhFl19} as solving the EPDiff equation in a finite-dimensional \emph{approximate} Lie algebra (in which the Lie bracket is replaced by a similar bilinear antisymmetric operation).
 We will briefly discuss why an approximation via a Lie algebra of bandlimited functions with the original Lie bracket cannot exist.

 Finally note that LDDMM and the EPDiff equation are also frequently employed with alternative smoothing operators $\Riesz$ such as convolution with a Gaussian.
-None of the shown analysis applies to these settings, since almost nothing is so far known about the geometry of the associated group of diffeomorphisms: Is it a manifold, and what (Banach) space $X$ is it modelled over?
-Is the right-invariant Riemannian metric induced by $\L=\Riesz^{-1}$ smooth so that geodesics are well-defined?
-Our numerical analysis further makes use of the following properties: Is $X$ a Banach algebra so that one can make sense of the quadratic terms in \eqref{eqn:EPDiffIntro}?
+None of the shown analysis applies to these settings, since almost nothing is so far known about the geometry of the associated group of diffeomorphisms: Is it a manifold, and what (Banach) space $X$ is it modelled over? \footnote{Note that some progress has been made for groups of diffeomorphisms that are flows of vector fields from \emph{non-Hilbert} function spaces \cite{NeRa19}.} Is the right-invariant Riemannian metric induced by $\L=\Riesz^{-1}$ smooth so that geodesics are well-defined?
+Our numerical analysis further requires an affirmative answer to the following additional questions: Is $X$ a Banach algebra so that one can make sense of the quadratic terms in \eqref{eqn:EPDiffIntro}?
 Does an estimate of the form $\|(\L v)Dv\|_{(X^+)'}\leq\|v\|_X^2$ hold with $X^+=\{v\in X\,|\,Dv\in X^d\}$ and $(X^+)'$ its dual space?
 Do geodesics preserve the property $v_t\in X^+$ or even higher differentiability?

 The outline of the article is as follows.
 In \cref{sec:SobolevDiffeomorphisms} we recapitulate the known theory of Sobolev diffeomorphisms in order to introduce all necessary notions.
 In \cref{sec:estimates} we prove estimates of operations with diffeomorphisms, in particular we prove the new regularity result for geodesics. \Cref{sec:discretization} introduces the spectral space discretization and discusses principal obstructions to structure-preserving discretizations.
 Finally, \cref{sec:convergence} proves the convergence of the discretization.